 I recommend taking your metal outside and placing it on a protected surface.

 I used a simple piece of cardboard and set it on the gravel drive.

 Be sure the area around your workspace is open, and nothing that could potentially be damaged is close by.

 You also want to protect your hands and eyes because the spray will splatter.
 Wear protective goggles and gloves.

 In addition, wear old clothing that you don’t mind damaging.
 The ingredients can stain or bleach fabric colors.

-Spray to Rust Tin Cans
+Spray To Create Rusty Tin Cans

 However, I knew it would be necessary to repeat this process several times.